Douglas W. Herndon

 Douglas Wade Herndon (born 1964) is an American lawyer who has served as the chief justice of the Nevada Supreme Court since 2025 and as an associate justice since 2021.

 Education

 Herndon earned his Bachelor of Science from Texas A&M University in 1986 and his Juris Doctor from the Washington and Lee University School of Law in 1990.

 Career

+From 1990 to 1991, he served as an appellate law clerk in the district attorney's office and then from 1991 to 1996 he served as deputy district attorney.
+From 1996 to 2005 he served as chief deputy district attorney in the Special Victims Unit.